 A low-purine diet is an eating plan that limits foods with high purine.
 Purines are a natural substance found in some foods.
 Purines aren’t all bad, but you want to avoid high amounts.
 When your body digests purine, it produces a waste product called uric acid.
 A buildup of uric acid crystals in the joints can cause certain health issues.
-The main ones are kidney stones and a type of arthritis known as gout.
+The main ones are kidney stones and gout, a type of arthritis.

 The purpose of a low-purine diet is not to fully avoid purines.
 Instead, the goal is to manage how much purine you consume.
 Below, you will find what types of food and drink to avoid and limit.
 It helps to learn how your body responds to foods that contain purine.